 Dr Marc Cesana has vast experience in elite sports medicine in both Australian Rules Football and Soccer.
+He is currently working as the Sports Doctor at the Wakefield Sports Clinic.
 He has worked with the Adelaide Crows Football Club for 11 years and is currently the senior medical officer.
 He has spent 10 years as the team doctor with the Olyroos including the 2008 Beijing Olympics.
 He has also been the Medical Officer for the Glenelg Football Club, Adelaide Thunderbirds, the Socceroos for the Kuwait Tour during the Asian Cup Qualifiers and for the Hyundai A-league.
 His interests include Australian Rules, Soccer, Concussion Management, Military Medicine and Diving Medicine.
 Dr Marc Cesana has previously been the Medical Director for the SA Sports Medicine Association.

 Professor Jack Anderson

 Professor Jack Anderson joined Melbourne Law School in 2017.
 Previously, he taught at the University of Limerick from where he was appointed a Senior Research Scholar by the Irish Research Council for Humanities & Social Sciences in 2002.
 Prof Anderson’s primary research interest is the relationship between sport and the law and he has published widely in the area.
 He is the author of over 100 peer reviewed articles, international conference papers and other seminars on the topics of sports law.
 Jack is also a member of a number of sports dispute resolution tribunals in the UK and Ireland.
 In 2016, he was appointed to the Court of Arbitration for Sport and appeared on the list of arbitrators of the CAS Ad hoc Division for the UEFA EURO 2016 (European football championships).